dfastje/CodeReferences/docker-containers/OpenWebUI/OpenWebUI.md

 ## Networking Notes

-- `openwebui_macvlan` gives the reverse proxy a DHCP lease on your LAN so the UI has a dedicated IP.
+- `openwebui_macvlan` connects both UI and proxy containers to the LAN; the proxy holds the static MAC so you can reserve DHCP leases.
-- `shared_ai_bridge` (from [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) is the shared internal bridge that keeps the proxy talking to OpenWebUI without exposing the backend.
+- `shared_ai_bridge` (from [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) is the shared internal bridge that keeps the proxy talking to OpenWebUI without exposing the backend; the proxy also retains a static MAC here.

 > Create the SharedAI bridge (see [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) before deploying OpenWebUI so `shared_ai_bridge` already exists.